×

 We asked people if there is a lot of crime.
 They answered:

 "San Pedro, does experience crime, like any other place.
 The most common types of crime are theft, burglary, and assault.
 However, violent crime is less common and is usually associated with gang activity or drug trafficking.
 Tourists are advised to take precautions, such as not displaying expensive items, avoiding isolated areas, and not walking alone at night.
 Despite these issues, many people still enjoy visiting San Pedro for its beautiful beaches and vibrant culture.
-The local authorities are working to improve safety and security in the area," remarked one expat who made the move to San Pedro.
+The local authorities are working to improve safety and security in the area," wrote one member in San Pedro.

 Is there a lot of diversity?
 Are people in San Pedro accepting of differences?

 "San Pedro is a diverse town with a mix of cultures and ethnicities, including Mestizo, Creole, Garifuna, Maya, and a significant expatriate community from North America and Europe.
 This diversity is reflected in the town's food, music, and festivals.
 The people of San Pedro are generally known for their warm hospitality and acceptance of differences.
 They are accustomed to interacting with people from different backgrounds due to the town's status as a popular tourist destination.
-However, like any place, individual attitudes can vary," remarked one expat who made the move to San Pedro.
+However, like any place, individual attitudes can vary," said one expat in San Pedro.

 What are the schools in San Pedro like?